gautamkrishnar/github-pages-gallery/README.md

 ### Why this project?
 This project contains starter code for anyone who wants to deploy his/her photo/video galery on Github Pages, **Zero Coding Needed**.
-Since Github pages is a free hosting service offered by Github to host static pages, since it offers decent bandwidth it is a great choice for photographers to showcase their works.
+Since Github pages is a free hosting service offered by Github to host static pages, it offers a decent bandwidth.
+Sp it is a great choice for photographers to showcase their works.
 Travis-CI is a CI & CD platform that offers unlimited builds for open source projects.
 Combining the power of GitHub pages with Travis CI is a zero dollar solution to get your gallery online.